fortrabbit/help/docs/git-deployment.md

 ## Usage

 Each fortrabbit App comes with its own Git repo.
-Note that this repo is not located on the App's web storage itself, but on a separated deployment Node.
+Note that this repo is not located on the App's web storage itself, but on a separate deployment Node.
 Set your App's Git URL as a Git remote in your local Git working copy.
-To deploy just push your code to that remotes master branch.
+To deploy just push your code to that remote's master branch.

 ### Simple Git deployment workflow